ymunemasa/data-tutorials/tutorials/hortonworks/orc-with-spark/tutorial.md

 ![](/assets/orc-with-spark/Screenshot%202015-05-28%2017.24.53.png?dl=1)

-Now we can verify wether we can query it back:
+Now we can verify whether we can query it back:

     hiveContext.sql("SELECT * from orcTest").collect.foreach(println)